helloleah/slate/source/includes/_messaging.md

 `POST /onoff`

-Used to activate of deactivate the reception of messages.
+Activate or deactivate the reception of messages.
 When a new user is created, the message server should be informed so that they start receving messages.
 The user can then opt-out of messages.
 User must belong to listed ICUs to toggle message reception.